Can’t Find Your Ellis Island Ancestor? 5 Questions to Consider

 2. Did your ancestor arrive during the right time span?

-Remember that the database covers only 1892 to 1924 — after the largest influx from Germany, Scandinavia, Great Britain and Ireland.
-If your ancestor came before Ellis Island opened, you’ll need to search the National Archives microfilms (see box, page 31).
+Remember that Ellis Island only operated from 1892 to 1924—after the largest influx from Germany, Scandinavia, Great Britain and Ireland.
+If your ancestor came before Ellis Island opened, look for them at Castle Garden.

 3. Are you checking for immigrant women under their maiden names?